-Department Assigned duties of the Company.
-Supervision and control of the overall planning and budgeting of the Company to ensure the achievement of the business goals.
+Department Assigned duties of the Company.4.
+Supervision and control of the overall planning and budgeting of the Company to ensure the achievement of the business goals.5.
 Planning on direct investment.
 Office of the President Design the organizational structure of the Company, planning, establishment, management and the integration and coordination of implementation of the internal code of the system.
 Integration, planning, implementation and tracking of the assignment of the senior management.
 Holding meetings for the Shareholders Meeting, Board meeting, Auditing Committee, Remuneration Committee, and Executive Meetings, communication and coordination, recording of the minutes of meetings, follow up with the resolutions of the meetings.
 Administration, communication, and coordination of share registration and investor services, legal affairs and related matters.
-General Administration Division General Administration Division 1.
-Integration and compilation of the annual budget of the group and reporting and analysis of the attainment.
-2. Review and compilation of the business report of the group, audit and control of costing.
-3. The analysis and supply of information on the operations of the long-term investment of the group.
-4. Spokesman of the Company, elaboration and dissemination of information externally and the window for contact with investors and stakeholders.
-Human Resources (1) Human resources planning and personnel administration.
-(2) Establishment and revision of the regulations governing human resources and personnel administration, planning and implementation of employee training and continuing education programs.
-Finance (1) The analysis and review of the establishment, assessment, and pursuit of the accounting process.
-(2) Compilation and review of financial statements.
-(3) Tax planning, declaration, and review.
-(4) Fund management and financing planning and managing Administrative management (1) Purchase and miscellaneous management, planning and holding of employee benefits and activities.
-(2) Assets, specimen seal and document management.
-(3) Environment, safety and health management at the workplace and fire safety equipment maintenance and management.
-Information (1) Design and installation of related information systems, equipment in line with the business development of the Company, and information security management.
-(2) Development, management, and maintenance of application systems.
-(3) The planning, management, and maintenance of mainframe, database, network and peripherals.
+General Administration Division General Administration Division Integration and compilation of the annual budget of the group and reporting and analysis of the attainment.
+Review and compilation of the business report of the group, audit and control of costing.
+The analysis and supply of information on the operations of the long-term investment of the group.
+Spokesman of the Company, elaboration and dissemination of information externally and the window for contact with investors and stakeholders.
+Human Resources planning and personnel administration.
+Establishment and revision of the regulations governing human resources and personnel administration, planning and implementation of employee training and continuing education programs.
+Finance The analysis and review of the establishment, assessment, and pursuit of the accounting process.
+Compilation and review of financial statements.
+Tax planning, declaration, and review.
+(4)Fund management and financing planning and managing Administrative management.
+Purchase and miscellaneous management, planning and holding of employee benefits and activities.
+(2)Assets, specimen seal and document management.
+(3)Environment, safety and health management at the workplace and fire safety equipment maintenance and management.
+Information (1)Design and installation of related information systems, equipment in line with the business development of the Company, and information security management.
+(2)Development, management, and maintenance of application systems.
 ANLI KUNSHAN Business Division Administering the operation management of investee companies.
 Introduction and exhibition of products, business promotion events, customer relation management, and development of new accounts.
 Setting the short- to long-term business plans, leading the business team to achieve the overall business performance goal.
 Product strategy, planning of new products, and related works.
 Responsible for the research and development of new products and data search.
 Handling customer complaints, assisting customers and sales personnel to solve technical problems of related products.
 Kuanghe Business Division Administering the operation management of investee companies.
 Introduction and exhibition of products, business promotion events, customer relation management, and development of new accounts.
 Setting the short- to long-term business plans, leading the business team to achieve the overall business performance goal.
 Product strategy, planning of new products, and related works.
 Responsible for the research and development of new products and data search.
 Handling customer complaints, assisting customers and sales personnel to solve technical problems of related products.

-$2.
-Profiles \ of \ Directors, \ Supervisors, \ President, \ Executive \ Vice \ Presidents, \ Asst. \ VP, \ and \ supervisors \ of the \ various \ departments \ and \ branches$
+2. Profiles of Directors, Supervisors, President, Executive Vice Presidents, Asst.
+VP, and supervisors of the various departments and branches